 Hi!
 I am a postdoctoral research fellow at the Institute of Computational Neuroscience in Universitätsklinikum Hamburg-Eppendorf (UKE).
-In collaboration with both computational neuroscience and image processing research groups, I am involved in a Cell Signaling / Image processing and Analysis project where Ca2+ signaling in T cells is studied in adaptive immune system.
+In collaboration with both computational neuroscience and image processing research groups, I am involved in two research and development projects:

 Earlier, I spent three years of amazing postdoctoral research in MINDS research group headed by professor Herbert Jaeger, one of the pioneers of reservoir computing.
 As a part of an EU project (NeuRAM3), our group worked on spiking reservoir computing and its implementation on neuromorphic hardwares.
 Specifically, within a setting at the crossroads between machine learning, theory of computing, computational neuroscience, and medical applications, I set up a machine learning benchmark in the domain of online biosignal processing, optimized a reservoir computing based neural learning algorithm, in a standard full-precision implementation (Matlab) on a digital computer and succeeded to significantly surpass the documented SoA on the chosen benchmark.
 For the same task, I also designed a spiking reservoir computer simulated on BRIAN.

 I received my PhD in biomedical engineering from Amirkabir University of Technology (Tehran Polytechnic), Iran.
 In my PhD thesis, to model the dynamics of mood swings in bipolar disorders, I have proposed a novel complex model based on the notion of competition between recurrent maps, which mathematically represent the dynamics of neural activation in excitatory (Glutamatergic) and inhibitory (GABAergic) pathways in the brain.